how to pay for graduate school

 Obtaining a higher education is expensive.
 If you decide to attend graduate school after receiving your bachelor's degree, you are looking at two to four years (maybe more) of additional expenses.
 Thankfully, you have several options to help you pay for graduate school.

 When searching for ways to fund graduate school, you should first look into gift aid because, in most cases, you do not have to pay this money back.
-Be sure to submit the Federal Application for Federal Student Aid (FAFSA) as soon as possible after January 1st of the year for which you are requesting aid in order to be eligible for certain gift aid offered by the school, state, or federal government.
+Be sure to submit the Federal Application for Federal Student Aid (FAFSA) after October 1st of the year prior to your grad school start date in order to be eligible for certain gift aid offered by the school, state, or federal government.
 Sources of gift aid for graduate school include:

 Scholarships.
 Scholarships are based on various criteria, such as merit, financial need, chosen field, etc. Scholarships are offered through colleges, the community, and other organizations.
 Use these methods to find scholarship opportunities to help with your grad school expenses.